About AdWords campaign types

 How different campaign types work

-As you get started with your campaign setup, you'll be asked to pick a campaign type and campaign subtype.
+As you get started with your campaign setup, you'll be asked to pick a campaign type and select campaign goals.

 The campaign type determines where customers will be able to see your ads, but you make this more specific by targeting your ads.
 Learn more about targeting your ads.